MohamedU3/E-commerce_house_appliances_exploratory/README.md

+## Project Overview
+# E-commerce Platform Testing
+This project involved comprehensive testing of an e-commerce website for home appliances, developed over a few weeks.
+Despite its initial appearance of functionality, the site contained numerous issues that required detailed analysis and resolution.

+# Objectives
+-Functional Testing: Identified 10 critical functional bugs to enhance usability and user experience.
+-Non-Functional Testing: Discovered 2 significant issues in each of the following categories:
+1-Content Accuracy
+2-Visual Design
+3-Performance Metrics
+4-Cross-Browser Compatibility
+5-Cross-Device Functionality
-# Purpose
+# Methodology
-Exploratory testing on an E-commerce house appliances website
-# What I was assigned to do
-There was a site that had few weeks of development and, while from far looks like it is working, it has dozens of issues.

-Here is this site - https://qatest-dev.indvp.com/

-My task task was to:
-- Find 10 functional bugs and 2 bugs from each of the following bug types - content, visual, performance, cross-browser and cross-device on this site
-- Register them in a google sheet
-- Describe bugs to enable developers to understand what is wrong and what is expected result
-- Order bugs in the order of priority - from most critical ones on top to less critical ones under
+Documentation: All bugs were meticulously recorded in a Google Sheet, with detailed descriptions and expected outcomes to aid developer understanding.
+Prioritization: Bugs were ordered by priority, from most critical to least, ensuring efficient resolution of issues that could impact the website's functionality and the company's reputation.

-# Challenge
+# Challenges
-This task was relatively easy since the website was full of bugs however, since I was asked to prioritize the bugs from minor to major, the challenge was to find the "major" bugs which would really affect the website and the companies reputition.
-The website was full of minor bugs and it was a little tricky to find the major ones.
+The primary challenge was identifying major bugs amidst numerous minor issues.
+The focus was on those that significantly affected user experience and operational integrity.